Megaliths in Mecklenburg-Vorpommern: Primary and secondary uses

 Some megaliths have cup-marks (Näpfchen) on them, which Holtorf describes as "simple, roughly hemispherical depressions of about 2–10 cm diameter and up to 3 cm depth."
-The origin and purpose of the cup-marks is uncertain.
+The origin and purpose of the cup-marks are uncertain.
 Their distribution corresponds with the distribution of the dolmens, and they are found on undisturbed dolmens as well as stones derived from destroyed megalith sites.